Shellac

 - What does perfect shellac mean?

-- How shellac is made
+- How to make shellac

-- Shellac tools and materials
+- Tools and materials for shellac

 - Shellac for short nails

-- How to choose shellac: stylists' recommendations
+- How to choose shellac: recommendations from stylists

-- How much shellac lasts
+- How long does shellac last?

-- Is it possible to make shellac at home
+- Is it possible to make shellac at home?

 - Pros and cons of shellac